chriscdn/pdf-thumbnails/README.md

 # @chriscdn/pdf-thumbnails

-This package generates and caches thumbnails of a PDF file.
+This package generates and caches thumbnail images of a PDF file.

 ## Installation